 Entry into a virtual world where you can attend live concerts from anywhere in the world, even explore different angles, and do much more can make anyone excited.

-Imagine getting a close-up view of your favorite artist performing or a close-up view of a music video.
+Imagine getting a close-up view of your favorite artist performing or of a music video.
 You can indulge in a different kind of experience that suits your preference and lets you interact with the environment.

 5. Smart Device Integration